List of Mike & Molly characters: Joyce Flynn

-Joyce Marilyn Flynn-Moranto (Swoosie Kurtz) is Molly and Victoria's mother.
+Joyce Marilyn Flynn-Moranto is Molly and Victoria's mother.
 Her two daughters live in her home.
 She is a widow who began dating a widower named Vince Moranto in Season 1, and later became his fiancée.
 She is very modern and often attempts to act or dress younger than her age, and she drinks heavily.
 She has a hair-trigger temper and often says hurtful things to those closest to her, yet also displays a fierce protective streak towards them.
 For example, she acts tough and threatens a bar patron on one occasion because she was making fun of her and her daughters.
 Another time she initiates a bar brawl after someone asks Mike to step outside to start a fight.
 She is sometimes rude to Mike, but he doesn't seem to care and she ultimately respects that he doesn't let her get away with her worst behavior.
 An example of this is when Mike is forced to arrest her at a checkpoint because she was driving after she'd be drinking.
 She is extremely hostile to him for a couple of days and after Molly arranges that they talk at a neutral location Joyce reveals that she was embarrassed and realized that she ran into 'an honest cop who was only doing his job'.
 She frequently teases Mike for his size and eating habits, even though it is revealed in multiple conversations that her late husband was also a very large man.
 In the Season 3 episode "Thanksgiving Is Cancelled", she marries Vince.